Blog

 Prevention Tips:

-• Flea treatments: Use oral medications, powders, or topical treatments as recommended by your vet.
+• Flea treatments: Use oral medications, powders, or topical treatments as prescribed by your vet.

-• Home cleanliness: Regularly vacuum floors and wash your cat’s bedding in hot water to eliminate fleas.
+• Home cleanliness: Wash your cat’s bedding with hot water and vacuum floors frequently to control fleas.

 Tapeworms